 Morning

 Before you head up to the Alhambra, begin with a good breakfast – you’ve got a lot of walking ahead of you so you’ll need sustenance.
-Grab a seat on the terrace at Café 4 Gatos (Placeta Cruz Verde, 6).
+Grab a seat on the terrace at Café 4 Gatos (Placeta Cruz Verde, 6) for a healthy start to the day.

 Spend two to three hours at the Alhambra.
 I know it eats into a lot of your two days in Granada, but it’s that deserving of your time.

-The UNESCO World Heritage-listed Alhambra site is made up of three distinct parts:
+The UNESCO World Heritage-listed Alhambra site has three distinct parts:

-- The Nasrid Palaces are the main attraction of the Alhambra.
+• The Nasrid Palaces are the main attraction of the Alhambra.
 Here you can wander through many of the palaces and courtyards full of fountains, arches and stunning ceiling ornaments.
-Tickets for this section are timed, so make sure you don’t miss your allotted time!
+Tickets for this section are timed, so don’t miss your allotted time!

 Afternoon